Laravel-Lang/lang/docs/statuses/nn.md

 </td>
 </tr>
 <tr><td align="left" >
 Thanks for signing up!
-Before getting started
+Before getting started, could you verify your email address by clicking on the link we just emailed to you?
+If you didn't receive the email, we will gladly send you another.
 </td>
 </tr>
 <tr><td align="left" >